WDP Part 8: Internationalization (i18n)

 If a catalog has partial translations, fall back to primary locale for missing entries:

-function getMessage(code, locale, primaryLocale = 'en') {
+function getMessage(compactId, locale, primaryLocale = 'en') {

-// Try requested locale
+// Try requested locale (compact ID is the key)

-let entry = catalogs[locale]?.diags[code];
+let entry = catalogs[locale]?.diags[compactId];

 if (entry?.message) return entry.message;